olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/Following the data life cycle/readme.md

   To destroy it, the company would use a secure data erasure software.
 If there were any paper files, they would be shredded too.
 This is important for protecting a company's private information, as well as private data about its customers.
  </ol>

+ <p> The rest of this reading provides a glimpse of how government, finance, and education institutions can view data life cycles a little differently.</p>

  <p><a href="https://www.fws.gov/data/life-cycle"> U.S. Fish and Wildlife Service</a></p>